eqan/material-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)

-### Original work by PapyElGringo, official development seem to have moved to [material-shell](https://github.com/PapyElGringo/material-shell)
+### Original work by PapyElGringo, official development has moved to [material-shell](https://github.com/PapyElGringo/material-shell)

-#### Contributions Added By Eqan Ahmad For a More User Friendly Environment[Since 2020]
+#### Now I am further developing this project to full extent of my abilities.

 Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.